SERVICES: SECTOR BY SECTOR

 Postal and courier services includes express delivery services.

-Developments in the sector back to top
+Developments in the sector

 In recent decades, postal services have undergone radical changes — from a regulatory, operational and technological perspective — throughout the world.